rohanand/Movie-Rental-App/README.md

   - > For users registration :
         link for api call on postman : https://stormy-journey-77504.herokuapp.com/api/users

-   -> use the JSON web token generated to see the all users : https://stormy-journey-77504.herokuapp.com/api/users/me
+   -> use the JSON web token generated to see your details(except password) : https://stormy-journey-77504.herokuapp.com/api/users/me

    -> For CRUD operations on genre : https://stormy-journey-77504.herokuapp.com/api/genres